Uranbileg88/MDS606_Topic2/README.md

 1. Machine learning algorithms, when properly trained and integrated into cybersecurity systems, can significantly enhance the effectiveness of real-time threat detection by improving accuracy, reducing false positives, and enabling faster identification and mitigation of potential cyber threats.

+2. The integration of AI in cybersecurity systems leads to a measurable reduction in false positive alerts compared to traditional security methods.

+3.

 ## Details of the group members:
 Student 1:SPI230889 Uranbileg Batsaikhan